psadmin-io/talk.psft-oci-instance-pool/slides/provision.md

 1. Fully deploy a Web/App server
 1. Automatically add\remove from Load Balancer
-1. Configure unique values at instance creation
+1. Configure domains
 1. Complete as quickly as possible

+???

+1. unique values at instance creation

 ---